 Train your team on conflict resolution

-Pay attention to internal and external issues
+Pay attention to external issues

 Affiliative leadership examples